elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 </figure>

 The [Menu key](https://en.wikipedia.org/wiki/Menu_key) found on some keyboards now opens the context menu, middle-click paste is more reliably in sync with the system-wide setting, we've improved contrast with the dark style, we improved the context menu with keyboard shortcuts and better delineation between text actions and app actions, and we save more of the window state between sessions.

+#### And More…

+Photos shows a checkerboard behind translucent images and has improved dialogs throughout.
+Calculator has better decimal localization.
+Screenshot closes with the <kbd>Esc</kbd> key.
+Every app has improved translations across nearly every language.

 ### Desktop